 In general, this section will include the juicy details of your SoW.
 It lists exactly what people are getting, when they’re getting it, and how they’re getting it.

 My recommendation here is to do your best to avoid ambiguity and grey areas.
-This means for UX, if you’re providing wireframes—are you providing them for the entire desktop and mobile experience?
+For example, if you’re providing wireframes—are you providing them for the entire desktop and mobile experience?
 Just tablet?
 How many templates?
 How many screens?

 Another example involving design would be to validate how much design you’re handling.
 Does this mean all templates?
 Or are you designing up to 6 templates?